BabyB1u3/RT_Rendering_Lab/docs/design/serialization_system.md

 serialized as data.
 Instead, serialize an **asset reference** (path string) and resolve it through the asset system on load.
 This is out of scope for Phase 1 but the PropertyTree design accommodates it naturally (store `"mesh": "meshes/cube.obj"` as a string).

+**Note on enums**: For future config-facing enums, the default path is to use the shared `magic_enum`-backed enum trait so every backend gets the same token mapping.
+If a token must remain stable across C++ renames, add an explicit per-type serializer instead of serializing raw enumerator spellings.

 ---